Be inspired today

 You can also donate through our Coins for Conservation program and by purchasing items with the Conservation Today logo at the North Star Trading Post®.

-The Toledo Zoo and Westfield Franklin Park are working together to help save the hundreds of amphibian species that could become extinct within the next few decades.
+The Toledo Zoo and Franklin Park are working together to help save the hundreds of amphibian species that could become extinct within the next few decades.
 More than 168 species have already been lost and the number continues to climb.
 The Zoo is working to preserve and breed such endangered species as the Wyoming toad, Puerto Rican crested toad, Panama golden frog and the Kihansi spray toad.
-One hundred percent of the proceeds from coins collected at the Westfield Franklin Park fountains help fund the Zoo’s amphibian conservation program.
+One hundred percent of the proceeds from coins collected at the Franklin Park fountain help fund the Zoo’s amphibian conservation program.
 Look for the fountain in front of Dillard’s.

 You’ll find more fun Coins for Conservation displays at the Toledo Zoo.
 If you like piggy banks, you’ll go wild when you see our warthog coin collector.
 Look for fun coin collectors in Nature’s Neighborhood and elsewhere all over the Toledo Zoo—thank you for your contributions!